 When using certificates, they’re considered trustworthy if either signed by a known certificate authority (CA) or self-signed by a trading partner.
 Certificates signed by a CA are easy to validate using the chain of trust that is built into the standard.
 To validate self-signed certificates, you must have a copy of the trading partner’s public certificate in your trusted key store.

 There is a downside.
 If you choose FTPS for your organization, be aware that FTPS can be difficult to connect through firewalls with high levels of security.
 FTPS uses multiple port numbers for implicit and explicit connection types, so every time a file transfer or directory listing request is made, another port will open.
 This can put your network at risk and open you up to vulnerabilities if you aren’t careful and alert.

 How do FTPS and SFTP compare when viewed side by side?
 (View the infographic as a PDF.)

 GoAnywhere MFT is a managed file transfer solution that supports SFTP and FTPS for secure, encrypted file transfers between an organization and their trading partners, employees, and clients.
-You can see these protocols in action by downloading a free trial.
+You can see these protocols in action by starting a free trial.

 Learn about the benefits and features of our secure FTP software.